 Chrysanthemum flowers: Our chrysanthemum flowers come from Ava's relatives' countryside near Hangzhou in China.
-They were hand-picked specifically for use in our skin care line and delivered by Ava's in-laws personally.
-Now, that is personal service and top freshness!
+They were hand-picked specifically for use in our skin care line and purchased from the farm in person by our family members, then shipped to us in the United States.
 Chrysanthemum flowers are highly cooling and anti-inflammatory, with a delicate floral aroma.
 They are also used traditionally for firming the skin (Ava came across historic accounts of Persian women daily splashing their décolleté and breasts with cooled chrysanthemum tea before retiring for bed to maintain firm and youthful breasts into their old age).

 Green tea leaves: As with the chrysanthemum flowers, we use hand-selected, limited-supply, high-altitude green tea from the Hangzhou area countryside in China.

 Cornflowers: There is a surge of interest in cornflowers as a skin-enhancing herb, particularly for their cooling and anti-inflammatory properties.
-We gathered the cornflowers in Selene from secluded meadows in Washington state.
+We gather most of the cornflowers in Selene from secluded meadows in Washington state.
 We are using whole blue, pink, white, and burgundy cornflowers in this steam.
 Aside from the skin-enhancing benefits, cornflowers add beautiful colors and a new textural element to the steam blend.

 Our steam is based on the most radiant, freshest herbs and flowers.
 We use the herbalist-recommended parts of the plants; sometimes the flowers, sometimes the leaves.
 The steam delivers tremendous benefits to the skin, is beautiful to look at both dry and brewed, and has a refreshing yet soothing, lightly floral yarrow-green-tea-chrysanthemum aroma.